 Does your business need to be on TikTok?

 In short, if your target demographic is in their teens to early twenties, then you should definitely be considering TikTok.
 As of June 2018, TikTok had 500 million monthly users, and Douyin had 400 million.
 To put that into perspective, Facebook has 2.49 billion monthly users, Instagram has 1 billion, Snapchat has 186 million, and Twitter has 330 million.
 While TikTok doesn’t quite have the same following as Facebook, what it lacks in numbers, it makes up for in its precise demographic.
 To clarify, Facebook does have more than double TikTok’s users, however, those user’s ages span from 13 to over 65 years old, with over 50% being 35 and above.
 TikTok on the other hand, is for a specific age group of 16 to 24-year-olds.
 This group makes up 40% of its downloads with more female users than male.
 Only 13% of Facebook’s users fall in that age group and favor more male users than female.
-So if you’re looking to target the young Generation Z demographic, now is a good time to start marketing on TikTok.
+So if you’re looking to target the young Gen Z demographic, now is a good time to start making videos for TikTok.

 Now you might be thinking “we’ve tried other social media channels and had little success, this will just be more of the same”.
 The cool and unique thing about TikTok is that it doesn’t require you to follow anyone or any brand, it will simply start serving you trending content.
 Users can then like and share the videos they enjoy.
 So from a brand perspective, it might actually be easier to start and gain traction on TikTok than other social channels because you can simply replicate trending content with your own creative twist.